 - Matthew 11:25-30

-(Note: Series originally published in Fall, 2020.
-Beginning with this meditation, different issues around Christianity, the church, and culture were addressed.
+(Note: Beginning with this meditation, I am going to address different issues around Christianity, the church, and culture.
 Because of the complexity of the topics, the meditations will be longer, and they also will be more controversial.
 We are followers of the God that the world crucified, and therefore, truly Christian life and faith will be offensive to some, as well.)

 We must choose.
 Isn’t that just the topic of the day…?
 Everybody needs to choose who to elect based upon the outcomes one thinks likely given the policies of the party elected.
 We are asked to choose between Biden and Trump, to choose between Democrat and Republican.
 None of these, however, is the choice about which I am writing today.
 Rather, I think the more urgent question for Christians – and here, I am speaking to Christians only, because if one is not a Christian, my comments will be meaningless or irrelevant – is whether we choose Christianity or the world.
 This may seem like an obvious no-brainer, but nothing could be further from the truth.
 The question is perhaps the most important choice contemporary Christians must make.
 Christianity or the world?
 What will it be?